-After the evidence ticket has been printed, the ticket will advance through the upper slot of the instrument.
+After the evidence ticket has been printed, the ticket will advance through the (upper) or OUT slot clearly identified on the instrument.

 Remove the ticket after the printer has stopped.

 NOTE: The evidence ticket is printed in triplicate.
 It is intended that: